Skip to content

 • ::VecScalar: length(mu.v)^2 == size(kt, 1).

-• If N is provided: must be positive.
+• If N is not nothing: must be positive.

 JuMP Formulations